Asset classes explained: Cash, bonds, real estate and equities

-To help balance out risk, a diversified portfolio should include a mix of asset classes.
+To help balance risk, a diversified portfolio should include a mix of asset classes.
+Explore the options, benefits and risks of each asset class.

 Cash and cash equivalents

 Many investors hold cash as a way of maintaining liquid assets or simply providing safety and comfort in volatile times.
-Cash equivalents include cash-like products such as Treasury bills and commercial paper.
+Cash equivalents include cash-like products such as money market accounts, Treasury bills (T-bills) and commercial paper.

-Return: Cash and cash equivalents are considered low yield compared to some other investments.
+Return: Cash and cash equivalents are considered low yield compared with some other investments.

 Risk: There’s little risk when it comes to holding cash.
 When it comes to investing in cash equivalents such as commercial paper, a major risk is that the issuer will not be able to pay the debt at maturity.
-Before purchase, investors should consider the characteristics of the issuing company, the business climate of the company and the economy.
+Before buying commercial paper, you should consider the characteristics of the issuing company, the business climate of the company and the economy.

-These investments make fixed payments (income) on a principal investment, with the principal returned at a specific future date.
-The most common fixed-income investments are bonds, but bonds aren’t the only type.
-For example, certificates of deposits are also considered fixed income.
+These investments make fixed payments of income on a principal investment, with the principal returned at a specified future date.
+The most common fixed-income investments are bonds, but certificates of deposits (CDs) are also considered fixed income.

 Return: As the name implies, the yield on fixed income assets is fixed.
-You can generally determine your expected return when you first invest, but typically won’t make more than that.
+You can generally determine your expected return when you first invest, and you typically won’t make more than that.

 Real assets

-Real assets are based on tangible things, such as buildings or a barrel of oil.
-The most common types of real assets are property and commodities.
-With property, investors might own office, apartment or industrial complexes expressly to sell or rent for a return.
+Real assets are based on tangible things, such as property and commodities.
+With property, investors might own office buildings, apartments or industrial complexes expressly to sell or rent for a return.
 Commodities refer to raw materials, such as oil, wheat or gold.

-Return: Real assets can appreciate in value (though to realize your returns, you may need to sell the asset).
-Investment properties can also provide substantial income, and because rents often increase with cost of living, this can help investors combat inflation.
-Commodities earn return based on supply and demand (versus profitability).
+Return: Real assets can appreciate in value, but to realize returns, you may need to sell the asset.
+Investment properties can also provide substantial income, and because rents often increase with the cost of living, this can help combat inflation.
+Commodities earn return price changes driven by supply and demand versus a factor such as profitability for equities.

-Special risks associated with an investment in commodities include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
+Special risks associated with investments in commodities include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.

 Equities

-Commonly known as stocks, equities are ownership shares of a company.
-There’s a wide variety of ways to own a portion of a company, from publicly traded shares to funds that own stocks — and even investments in privately held companies.
+Commonly known as stocks, equities are ownership shares of a publicly traded company.
+There’s a wide variety of ways to own shares of a company, from publicly traded shares to funds that own stocks — and even investments in privately held companies.

-Return: When a company appreciates in value, your share of the company is worth more, too.
-A return can come in two ways – appreciation and dividend payments, both driven off the company’s earnings.
+Return: If you own stock in a company and the company appreciates in value, your share of the company is worth more, too.
+Returns can come in two ways: appreciation and dividend payments.
+Both are driven by the company’s earnings.

-Risk: It’s possible for you to lose money, including your principal investment.
+Risk: It’s possible to lose money with equities, including the principal investment.
 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.

 A diversified investment portfolio generally contains a mix of asset classes.
 Which asset classes you include in your portfolio, and how heavily you invest in each, should depend on your financial goals, your age and the level of risk you’re comfortable with.